Benton County judge rules on motions in murder case

 Karren said Anderson will have to wear restraints or a shock belt.
 Anderson chose to wear the belt instead of being in restraints during the proceedings.

-The judge did grant a request from McLemore for transcripts of juvenile proceedings that may be related to the case.
+The judge granted a request from McLemore for transcripts of juvenile proceedings that may be related to the case.
 McLemore said there may be exculpatory information in the transcripts that helps his client.

 She was pronounced dead at Northwest Medical Center-Springdale.